need12648430/tinysmsgate/README.md

 # Tiny SMS Gate
 Tiny SMS Gate is a tiny (GPL 2 License) SMS gateway for Android.
 It allows you to send and receive SMS messages through your phone, over regular ol' HTTP.
 Nothing more.

 As such, I have to ask that you please, please don't use this outside of a trusted LAN.
-If not for your sake, for mine.
+While there is an option to protect against unauthorized outgoing SMS messages, it is *not secure.* It's still vulnerable to MITM attacks.

 Full disclosure: This project is running [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd) in the background.
 It's pretty great, I'd highly recommend it.